Into the Mist

 Soon she was wheeling her way out to the car, dazed over how much everything had cost.
 She would have to be even more careful from then on.

-Back at the old house—after all the money she had just spent, she was committed now—she drove straight around and parked in the back.
+Back at the old house—after all the money she had just spent, she was committed now—she drove straight down the side and parked in the back.

-She checked the rear door to the sunroom, and it came open easily.
-She fiddled with the little knob on the inside, but time or debris had frozen the bolt in place, keeping it from locking properly.
+Before going all the way around to the front, she walked over to check the door to the sunroom.
+Stepping up, she twisted the knob, and the door came open easily.
+She fiddled with the little switch on the inside, but time or debris had frozen the bolt in place, keeping it from locking properly.

 Feeling a strange sense of surrealness again as well as a feeling of relief at having found this place, this sanctuary in the storm her life had become, she carried her purchases in along with the other things she had chosen to bring with her.
 Most of the belongings she’d managed to get were in the storage building, safely locked away.
 The payment for that would come due in a month, but she would worry about that when the time came.